airladon/ThisIGet/src/js/views/information/privacy.md

 Sign-up and login times are used for understanding number of active users on the website, to help optimize performance and content.

-Rating data is stored so you can retrieve it later to review which content you preferred, and also collated with all other user's ratings to make rating summaries for the website content.
+Rating data is stored so you can retrieve it later to review which content you preferred, and also collated with all other user's ratings to make statistical rating summaries for the website content.

 Ratings summaries can be seen by all users, but are anonymous and no users can see what you have rated.

 ## How is data stored? <a name="howisdatastored"></a>

 Data is stored in servers in the United States of America.

-Server access is restricted, with only the website administrator having access.
+All data that is transmitted between your browser and this website's servers is encrypted (SSL), and all data you provide that is potentially identifiable is obfuscated and/or encrypted.

+While this website strives for industry standard security practices, no security system is perfect.
+Therefore it is recommended when you do provide information such as your username, password and email address when creating an account, you choose a username that is not linked to your identity, a password that is randomly generated and managed by a password management system, and an email address that is not linked to your identity and is secured with a robust password and two-factor authentication.

+This website will never send you an email asking for your password, or any personal information, and if you see any such thing then you should contact us at privacy@thisiget.com.

 ### Log Data